ghadd/chess_explorer/README.md

-# Lab 1 of Internet Programming course.
+# Lab 1&2 of Internet Programming course